cltempleton1127/ELK-Stack-Project/README.md

 Load balancing ensures that the application will be highly efficient, in addition to restricting access to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

+**Load balancers help protect from DDoS attacks.
+The advantage of the Jump Box is it provides an added layer of security by acting as the gateway to the webseervers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_
+**Filebeat watches for pre-specified log data
 - _TODO: What does Metricbeat record?_
+**Metricbeat records system metrics such as CPU usage and Uptime

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.